 After her youngest daughter was born Emmanuelle stepped up her yoga practise, demonstrating in the National Yoga Asana Championships in 2015.
-She soon realised she wanted to become a Bikram teacher, training with Evolation in Melbourne later that year.
+She soon realised she wanted to become a teacher, training with Evolation in Melbourne later that year.

-Emmanuelle is passionate about encouraging her students to do the very best they can with the body they have today, and loves to see them achieving in class what they once thought was impossible.
+Emmanuelle is passionate about encouraging her students to do the very best they can with the body and mind they have today, and loves to see them achieving in class what they once thought was impossible.

 Emmanuelle became a Yin teacher in 2017 and has also studied Trauma Informed Yoga.
 She is especially interested in the way emotional pain and trauma can be stored in the body and released through asana.